 Pupils in the Language Unit have opportunities through out the day to access mainstream education.
 The Language Unit is integrated into the mainstream school, classrooms of the Language Unit classes are situated amongst the mainstream classes.

-Due to the high demand of Language Unit tours, we now offer two open days each half term for prospective parents to look round.
+Due to the high demand of Language Unit tours, we now offer two open days each term for prospective parents to look round.
 Please call or email:

 0208 672 6024